-Did you see your family members as much as you think you should have in 2008?
+Did you see your family members as much as you think you should have last year?
 Maybe it’s time to plan a family reunion and tie it all together with a family cookbook!

 Not sure how to do it?
 Here are some tips to make the planning easier: